yuanners/tp/docs/UserGuide.md

 ##### Basic Mode Refund an Order

-To add an order, use the command `refundorder`.
+To add an order, use the command `refundorder` or `8`.
 You will be prompted to enter the order ID, which can be obtained by [listing all orders](#basic-mode-list-all-orders).

 ###### Example of Usage